bardie/bardie.github.io/calculus/inequalities.md

 </p>
 </div>

+### Interval Notation

+Interval notation is a way of writing subsets of the real number line.

+#### Closed Interval

+This is an interval that includes its endpoints: for example, the set {x | −3≤x≤1}.
+To write this interval in interval notation, we use closed brackets [ ]: [−3,1]

+#### Open Interval

+An open interval is one that does not include its endpoints, for example, {x | −3<x<1}.
+To write this interval in interval notation, use parentheses : (−3,1)

+#### Half-Open and Half-Closed Interval

+You can also have intervals which are half-open and half-closed: [−2,4)

+You can also use interval notation together with the set union operator to write subsets of the number line made up of more than one interval: [−4,−2]∪(−1,1)∪(1,2]∪{4}

 ### Cyber Security Example

 In order for a bruteforce attack rule to be triggered on the security monitoring system, a user has to attempt at least 5 failed logins.
 Tom has failed to log into a device 3 times.
 How many failed logons must Tom attempt before the rule is triggered?